VoliJS/NestedTypes/docs/stores.md

 Ideally, stores defines I/O protocol, while models provide serialization mechanics.

 In this ideal world, there are multiple types of stores will exists:
 - Store, consisting of independent REST api points.
+That's what store we have now do.
 - Read-only store, loading its content in one REST operation, and pull itself for updates.
+  In fact, it's regular model.
 - Store, loading and updating itself in real time through WS.
+That's interesting.
+   For that, models and collections must delegate sync to store.

+And in this sense, every model and espessialy collection now is store.
+What we can do for the start - delegate I/O to the collection.
+Pair model/collection defines simplest store.

 (?)
 What about defining that stores using JSX (?) var my = (